CLICK HERE FOR THE START UP INFORMATION 2023

 As part of the College’s focus on improving communication parents will be able to communicate with all staff at the College via email or telephone.
 To email a teacher, please send the message to email@example.com.
 To leave a phone message please phone 4328226.

 Students are offered many opportunities and we encourage our students to become as involved as possible.All students are encouraged to take an active role in all activities eg bands- music, swimming, athletics, Te Tuinga, Student Council, Library, Debating, Kapahaka and Sports Exchanges.

-Camps take place in a two year cycle.
-There they take part in a range of outdoor educational activities in a beautiful setting.
+Camps take place each year.
+They take part in a range of outdoor educational activities in a beautiful setting.
 The classes try to fundraise as much of the camp fees as they can.
-Normally the cost for camp is approximately $270.

 The College offers Maori enrichment education for Year 7 to 10.
 A homeroom teacher is responsible for delivering Social Studies, English, Maths and Health.
 Technologies, Science, PE, Te Reo Maori, Art and Music are taught by Specialist teachers in separate faculties.